Understanding Art: Modern Art from Impressionism to Pop (online)

 |What is sent||When is it sent||What does it contain|

 |1.
-Payment confirmation||Is sent instantaneously following submission of your online application||
+Payment confirmation||Is sent straight away following submission of your online application||

 |2.
-Enrolment confirmation||Is sent within 10 working days.
+Enrolment confirmation||Is usually sent within 10 working days.
 Please treat your payment confirmation as confirmation that your applicant details and payment have been received||

 |3.
 Programme information||Is usually sent on Friday late afternoon the week before term starts||